adueck11/theWordTranslation/Aufgaben.md

 - [ ] splash screen messages
 - [ ] start with rc_rvam_.
 You can also comment the above line (rc_rvam_use_language)
 - [ ] statistics
-- [ ] status bar
+- [x] status bar
-- [ ] statusbar
 - [ ] strongs
 - [ ] tab 'Credits'
 - [ ] tab 'Files'
 - [ ] tab disabled modules
 - [ ] this form is used to define a custom search range
 - [ ] this is the About dialog
-- [ ] this is the Verse list part of the Bible view.
+- [x] this is the Verse list part of the Bible view.
 Click on 'List' in a Bible view
 - [ ] this is the area in the File->Preferences dialog under 'Bible texts tab'
 - [ ] this is the clipboard viewer window
 - [ ] this is the description of the default set of cross-references of the user